olegabu/fabric-starter/test/testsuite.md

 cd ./test
 ```

-* Select Fabric interface type (CLI or REST) and your deployment type (local or virtual box machines), the domain name and run in Fabric Starter directory:
+* Choose local or multihost network type to test.
+In the Fabric Starter Testing Suite directory run

 ```bash
 source ./local-test-env.sh example.com
 ```

-for local network or
+command for local network or

 ```bash
 source ./vbox-test-env.sh example.com
 ```

-for virtual box-based network.
+for virtual box-based (multihost) network.
+Provide the domain name as an argument (here 'example.com').

 * Deploy the network using Fabric Starter scripts or run the Test Suite script to deploy the network with two organizations (if you have not done it yet):